acmcomp/acm-debug-2024-Mahin200405/Solutions.md

 # Solution 3

-I just changed the Get method to post method
+I just changed the Get method to post method in the submit route.
+And I changed the variable name from name to person-name, the way it was declared in the HTML script.